 - Leaving Certificate, LCA or QQI Level 4.Mature students are exempt from Leaving Certificate requirements.
 All applicants are interviewed.
 An offer of a place on this courses is contingent on the applicant meeting the entry requirement set out here and satisfactory presentation at interview.
 CERFL proficiency at B2 for access to Level 5 courses for those whose first language is not English

 This is a one year full time course from September to May.
 Candidates must complete work experience as this is an integral part of the course where students get an opportunity to sample the work environment.

 The full QQI Level 5 award facilitates entry, on a competitive basis to a range of third level institutions nationwide.
 These include:

 - Great progression opportunities to Higher Education colleges.
-Special arrangements in place with MTU (CCPS), Tralee IT and Waterford IT for preferential entry for College of Commerce students.
-Up to 390 CAO points for any Institute of Technology can be attained by successful completion of this course.
+Special arrangements in place with MTU (CCPS), MTU (Tralee) and SETU (Waterford & Carlow) for preferential entry for Cork College of FET students.

 Further details are available from the relevant institutions.